Celebrating Healthy Entertaining

-I have created Intentional Hospitality for everyone who desires to build relationships by welcoming people into their home, serving them a great meal and enjoy time spent talking and sharing life together.
+Intentional Hospitality for everyone who desires to build relationships by welcoming people into their home, serving them a great healthy meal and enjoy time spent talking and sharing life together.
 Every season of life presents wonderful opportunities to offer hospitality.
-Whether you are young and single, have a house full of children, or are empty nesters, consider opening your door and being intentional!
+Whether you are young, single, have a house full of children, or are empty nesters, consider opening your door and being intentional!

 In a world that is drifting towards superficial relationships fueled by overbooked schedules, we need to make our homes places where time slows down and real conversation happens.
 We have a perfect opportunity to love our families and our guests well by saying “come on over, let’s eat and then linger at the table.

-My intent is to help you get in your kitchen and start cooking great meals for all your family and friends.
+My intent is to help you get in your kitchen and start cooking great mostly plant-based healthy meals to serve your family and friends.

-I’m mom to a 1/2 dozen great kids, grandma to five sweethearts, and wife to my awesome hubby who is also my chief guinea pig recipe taste tester.
+I’m a mom to a 1/2 dozen great kids, grandma to nine sweethearts, and wife to my awesome hubby of 37 years who is also my chief guinea pig recipe taste tester.